Lucoberto/USB_BUILDER/README.txt

 This software is developed by the company
 ©Fury.OS Software.

+Warning!!!
+This program only works in Windows10 I do not know its operation in previous versions.

  _   _  ____  __    ____
 ( )_( )( ___)(  )  (  _ \